leojoty/Data-science-Portfolio/GOVERNANCE.md

 # Governance Document for J-A Legacy

 ## **Introduction**
-This governance document outlines the structure, decision-making processes, and roles for the effective management and growth of the [J-A Legacy].
+This governance document outlines the structure, decision-making processes, and roles for the effective management and growth of the J-A Legacy.
 Our goal is to ensure transparency, inclusivity, and collaboration while maintaining the project's core vision and mission.

 ---

 ## **Mission and Objectives**
-The mission of [J-A Legacy] is to:
+The mission of J-A Legacy is to:
 1. Advance data science, engineering, and aerospace innovation through open-source tools and research.
 2. Foster a collaborative community of contributors and users.
 3. Deliver impactful solutions that bridge theoretical research with practical applications.